 The dream of Henri Coandă International Airport

-Last day, the Romanian Government promised a plan to modernize the Henri Coandă International Airport worth 1 billion.
-On 29 August, the Government approved the technical-economic indicators for the strategic program of infrastructure development at the Henri Coandă - Bucharest International Airport, which provides for the construction of a new passenger terminal.
+The other day, the Romanian Government promised a modernization plan for Henri Coandă International Airport worth 1 billion EURO.
+On August 29, the Government approved the technical-economic indicators for the strategic infrastructure development program at Henri Coanda International Airport - Bucharest, which provides for the construction of a new passenger terminal.